gluecodeteam/gluecode_base/README.md

-# gluecode_base
+# Gluecode

-Training and Evaluation code for the GlueCode Suite
+Training and Evaluation code for the GlueCode